sierraobryan/stapi-backend-poc/README.md

 To run this project, you will need to add a Firebase serviceAccountKey to the root of the project.
 To find your key, you will need to create a new Firebase project from the Firebase console and then to download the key: project overview > settings > Service Accounts > generate new key.

 Once you have added the key, you can run the project on the command line by navigating into the project and running `npm run develop`

+This is meant as a strapi backend with Firebase authentication proof of concept used in the [Strapi POC compose app](https://github.com/sierraobryan/strapi-poc).